clojure-emacs/cider/doc/hacking_on_cider.md

 #### Running the tests in Travis CI

-If you prefer to see the full Travis test suite run successfully, the easiest way to achieve that is to create your own personal account on https://travis-ci.org.
-View your profile details on the Travis site, and toggle the switch to enable builds on your fork of the cider project.
+If you prefer to see the full Travis CI test suite run successfully, the easiest way to achieve that is to create your own personal account on https://travis-ci.org.
+View your profile details on the Travis CI site, and toggle the switch to enable builds on your fork of the cider project.

-Subsequent pushes to your fork will generate a Travis build you can monitor for success or failure.
+Subsequent pushes to your fork will generate a Travis CI build you can monitor for success or failure.

-#### Simulating the Travis tests locally in Docker
+#### Simulating the Travis CI tests locally in Docker

-If you prefer not to wait for Travis all the time, or if you need to debug something that fails in Travis but does not fail for you on your own machine, then you can also run the Travis tests manually in Docker.
+If you prefer not to wait for Travis CI all the time, or if you need to debug something that fails in Travis CI but does not fail for you on your own machine, then you can also run the Travis CI tests manually in Docker.

 You will need to run some scripts to build and launch the Docker image.

 To build:

 ```
 $ docker/build.sh
 ```

-The build script uses a base image provided by the engineers at Travis.
-Note: the Travis docker image is currently more than 8GB, so be prepared with a good internet connection and time to spare.
+The build script uses a base image provided by the engineers at Travis CI.

+*Note: The Travis docker image is currently more than 8GB, so be prepared with a good internet connection and time to spare.*

 The resulting docker image is tagged simply `cider-travis`.
 You can run this image by hand, but there is a convenience script available:

 ```
 $ docker/run.sh
 ```